 What Causes the Disconnect Between Intentions and Actions?

 Many employees find it difficult to dedicate adequate time to prepare due to the immediacy of daily demands and the lack of real-time guidance.
 Traditional methods often emphasize theoretical knowledge over practical application, creating a disconnect between what is learned and what is performed.
+Click here to learn more about the disconnect between learning and actions.

 Deloitte’s research reveals that only 40% of companies align their learning strategies with business goals, leading to a focus on measurement rather than actionable outcomes.